plasticuproject/blog/content/posts/Office-Write-Up.md

 ![](/images/office/pics/user/12.png)

-The SSL certificate also has **dwight@office.csl** as a listed email address.
+The SSL certificate also has **dwight\@office.csl** as a listed email address.
 This may be a username we can try to use for the log-in.

 ![](/images/office/pics/user/14.png#center)